m1ckr1sk/Powershell-Notes/README.md

 * In Powershell ISE you can use snippets in Edit->Start Snippets to provide template.

 ## Help
-* get-help - show help e.g. get-help get-service
+* Get-Help - show help e.g. get-help get-service
-* get-help get-eventlog -examples - gets examples of a command.
+* Get-Help get-eventlog -examples - gets examples of a command.
 * [The scripting guy](https://blogs.technet.microsoft.com/heyscriptingguy/)
 * [More lunches](https://morelunches.com/2012/12/01/learn-powershell-toolmaking-in-a-month-of-lunches/)
 * To get the version of powershell